Why Am I So Afraid Of Saying No To Zoom Calls?

 That tracks.
 Fear of missing out is less “fear of missing fun” than it is “fear of missing an essential bonding experience.”
 In that context, of course my reasons for saying no never feel good enough.

-Ironically, when I’m in what Glazer calls a “FOMO state of mind,” I can’t really enjoy the hang outs I actually say yes to, “because you have one foot in the door and the other foot guilt tripping yourself,” she says.
+Ironically, when I’m in what Grazer calls a “FOMO state of mind,” I can’t really enjoy the hang outs I actually say yes to, “because you have one foot in the door and the other foot guilt tripping yourself,” she says.

 The way out of this conundrum is to be a little more intentional with my RSVPs.
 Right now, when I say yes to a call it’s because I’m afraid.
 When I say no, it’s because I’m burned out and defiantly overcorrecting.
-Going forward, I should pause before making a snap decision, Glazer (gently) suggests.
+Going forward, I should pause before making a snap decision, Grazer (gently) suggests.

 “Ask yourself, ‘Am I making this decision because it’s something I genuinely want to do, or is it because I’m afraid of missing out?’”
-Glazer advises.
+Grazer advises.
 As someone who tends toward unhealthy amounts of isolation, I’ve also started asking myself, “Am I saying no because I truly need the time to myself, or am I avoiding social contact?”

-“If you can feel secure in yourself and take ownership of your decisions, you will likely not experience that same level of FOMO,” Glazer promises.
+“If you can feel secure in yourself and take ownership of your decisions, you will likely not experience that same level of FOMO,” Grazer promises.
 That’s true even if you’re left out of a Zoom-selfie.

 Advertisement